Virlus/armada/README.md

 ## 📝 TODO

 - [x] Release the training code and one-to-multiple shared control codebase.
-- [ ] Release the code for multiple-to-multiple control.
+- [x] Release the code for multiple-to-multiple control.

 ## 🙏 Acknowledgement

-Our code is build upon [Diffusion Policy](https://github.com/real-stanford/diffusion_policy).
+Our code is built upon [Diffusion Policy](https://github.com/real-stanford/diffusion_policy).
 Thanks for their open-source effort!